bodywork-ml/bodywork-mlflow/README.md

 ## MLflow Demo

 The [mlflow_demo.ipynb](https://github.com/bodywork-ml/bodywork-mlflow/blob/master/mlflow_demo.ipynb) notebook within the [bodywork-mlflow](https://github.com/bodywork-ml/bodywork-mlflow) repo, contains an end-to-end demo of how to connect to the MLflow tracking server deployed above.
-It then demonstrates how to,
+It demonstrates how to,

 - train a model, using MLflow to track performance metrics during hyper-paramter tuning;
 - find the most optimal set of parameters;